Protect with confidence

-It doesn’t have to be your billing information for the online transactions.
+The billing information doesn’t have to registering student for the online transactions.
 So if you can give the cash to a friend or family member and use their card for the billing section that works just fine.

-We do not have a storefront location for doing in person transactions.
+Please note that we do not have a storefront location for doing in person transactions.
 We pay to rent the classroom space only for class days.
 We are unable to arrange for in person payments before class.

 Just like the BMV is the only place that can issue a driver’s license, the sheriff’s office is the only entity that can issue an Ohio concealed carry license.

 To get a concealed carry license in Ohio you must take an 8 hour training course.
 Then you use your certificate of completion as proof of completing the training requirement when applying with the sheriff’s office.

 Think of taking our course like taking a drivers ed course.
 There is no drivers ed school that can issue drivers licenses.
 Likewise, there is no concealed carry training courses that can issue an Ohio Concealed Carry License.
 Your first step will be to complete the training and your second step will be to apply at the sheriff’s office in the county you live in or an adjacent county.